Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: Matrix Tree Theorem connection between Forest and Lewis Carroll Identities

-Replacing $M$ in the Lewis Carroll identity with $A_{0,0}$, where $A$ is the matrix corresponding to a complete graph on nodes $\{0,1,\dots,n\}$ and $A_{0,0}$ is $A$ with the zeroth row and column removed, we obtain the following:
+Replace $M$ in the Lewis Carroll Identity with $A_{0,0}$, where $A$ is the Laplacian matrix corresponding to the complete directed graph on nodes $\{0,1,\dots,n\}$ with a directed edge $i\to j$ for all $i\neq j$, and $A_{0,0}$ is $A$ with the zeroth row and column removed.
+Then we obtain the following:

-Now we can use the matrix tree theorem \cite{chaiken} to see that when $U=W$ in $\det(A_{U,W})$, we have the sum of the weights of the forests rooted at the nodes in set $U$.
+Now we can use the Matrix Tree Theorem \cite{chaiken} to see that when $U=W$ in $\det(A_{U,W})$, we have the sum of the weights of the forests rooted at the nodes in set $U$.
 When $U\neq W$, we have that $\det(A_{02,01})\cdot\det(A_{01,02})$ is pairs of forests of the form

 Since we are subtracting these from the total number of pairs of forests rooted at $01$ and $02$, we will call these \textbf{forbidden forests}.
 The meta-edges $1\to 2$ and $2\to 1$ that cause a forbidden forest will together be called a \textbf{forbidden meta-cycle}.
 Recall from our definition of the Forest Identity that $R^{NF}$ represents the non-forbidden forests since it removes the set of forbidden forests $R^{1\to 2}_{0,2}\times R^{2\to 1}_{0,1}$ from the total set of pairs two-forests rooted at $02$ and $01$.